qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Line break.
 Windows often use CRLF `\r\n` for line break.
 Linux and macOS often use LF `\n` for line break.
 - Locale ([elaborated below](#locale)).

 [^scalar_value]: The U+XXXX notation (XXXX is a hex value) represents a code point.
-The code points that are not surrogates pairs are called scalar value.
+There is some ambiguity of "code point".
+In UTF-16, for a code point formed by two code units (4 bytes), its two individual code units are also code points, but these two are surrogate code points.
+It can be seen as both one code point and two code points, which is confusing.
+The code points from U+D800 to U+DFFF are called surrogate code points.
+The code points that are not surrogate are called scalar values.
+For that code point formed by two code units (4 bytes), it's one scalar value, it's also two surrogate code points.
+From string semantic value, it should be seen as one code point (scalar value).
+This ambiguity doesn't exist in UTF-8.
+In this article, code point refers to scalar value.

 [^string_encoding]: Strictly speaking, they use [WTF-16](https://simonsapin.github.io/wtf-8/#ill-formed-utf-16) encoding, which is similar to UTF-16 but allows invalid surrogate pairs.
 That encoding is for API and is not necessarily the actual in-memory representation.
 For example, Java has an optimization that use Latin-1 encoding (1 byte per code point) for in-memory string if possible.